Eggless French Toast

 - 1/2 cup oats, processed into flour

 - 1/2 cup warm water mixed with 3 Tablespoons ground flax

 - 1 tsp. garlic powder

 - 1 Tablespoon dried minced onion

-- 1 tsp. chili-garlic sauce
+- 1 tsp. each cumin, salt, and chili-garlic sauce

 - 1/2 cup walnuts, minced